Overview

 - Create a course to match your aims, with a broad choice of electives, research projects and the option to take the International Financial Reporting Standards Certificate in Term 3.

 - Earn exemptions from some CIMA modules and ACCA modules on a course that’s accredited by ICAEW and is a Chartered Financial Analyst Institute (CFA) Partner Programme.
+The number of ACCA exemptions will depend on your module choices in the second term.

-- Gain useful international experience, with electives in locations such as Dubai, Madrid and New York .
+- Gain useful international experience, with electives in locations such as Dubai, Madrid and New York.

 Induction weeks